AMDS123/amds123.github.io/_posts/2017-11-15-An-Empirical-Analysis-of-NMT-Derived-Interlingual-Embeddings-and-their-Use-in-Parallel-Sentence-Identification.md

 ---
 layout: post
-title: 'An Empirical Analysis of NMT-Derived Interlingual Embeddings and their Use in Parallel Sentence Identification'
+title: "An Empirical Analysis of NMT-Derived Interlingual Embeddings and their Use in Parallel Sentence Identification"
 date: 2017-11-15 10:01:13
 categories: arXiv_CL
 tags: arXiv_CL NMT